warlyware/waterdeep/README.md

 ##What?

 The goal of this project is to create a webapp with guild-based tools for [ArcheAge](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CC4QFjAA&url=http%3A%2F%2Fwww.archeagegame.com%2F&ei=YGYAVeG3BPeTsQSUoIDwDw&usg=AFQjCNHgURxtVBi1FIL_jHHfsMNRRnfGbQ&sig2=Gny2Vis_vOgGhYs9L9QP_A).
-The projected features of the finished product are:
+The projected features of the finished include:

 1. User Page
 	>> This page allows users to create and maintain a set of characters and their professions.
 Also integrates with properties pages.